Eliot Wolfe, Esq.

 It is important to know that if a complication occurs during the surgery, as lawyers, we will not automatically accept it was a “risk” disclosed to you before the surgery Rather, it is essential to look at your underlying medical problem and determine whether the doctor or hospital took proper precautions and met the appropriate standards of care, prior to and during the surgery.

 Is there Malpractice if my infant is born with a birth injury?

 If an infant is born with a brain injury, or cerebral palsy, there may have been complications during the delivery procedure resulting in loss of oxygen.
-Any injury that occurs to an infant or mother during delivery, may be the result of a deviation or departure, which, regrettably, can result in the requirement for long-term medical care for the infant.
-This class of infant brain damage is a tragic one and requires experienced legal knowledge of medical facts and consulting an attorney at the earliest opportunity is highly recommended.
+Any injury that occurs to an infant or mother during delivery may be the result of a deviation or departure, which, regrettably, can result in the necessity for long-term medical care.
+This class of infant brain damage is a tragic one and requires experienced legal knowledge of medical facts, and consulting a medical malpractice attorney at the earliest opportunity is highly recommended.